srmarshall0/srmarshall0/README.md

     </div>
     <h2>Howdy 🤠</h2>
     <div class="callout-box">
-      <p>Thanks for stopping by, my name is Sophie!
-I'm an experience Analyst actively working to make the transition into Data Science.
-Thanks for stopping by!</p>
+      <p>My name is Sophie, and I'm an experienced Analyst actively working to make the transition into Data Science.
+Here you'll find a collection of my "after-hours" projects including (but not limited to) my published Codecademy coursework and machine learning projects!</p>
     </div>
     <br>
     <hr>